paul-hammant/tbd/content/monorepos/index.md

 weight: 30
 ---

-A Monorepo, is a specific trunk based development implementation where the company in question shoves all applications and service into one trunk, and makes then share code aggressively.

-The term 'monorepo' was coined in 2013 (?), but is for a practice that is at least decade older than the name.
+A Monorepo, is a specific trunk based development implementation where the organization in question puts the source for all applications and service into one trunk, and makes developers share code aggressively **at source level**.
+The term 'monorepo' is a newwer for a practice that is more than a decade old.

-Monorepo implementations deliver a principal goal:
+Monorepo implementations deliver a couple of principal goals:

-* Acquire as many dependencies as possible for a build from the **same** source-control repo/branch
+* Acquire as many dependencies as possible for a build from the **same** source-control repo/branch, and in the same update/pull/sync operation.
+* Keep all teams in agreement on the versions of dependencies via lock-step upgrades.

+And some secondary goals:

+* Allow changes to common dependencies to via atomic commits.
+* Allow the extraction of new common dependencies (from existing code) to be achiced in atomic commits.
+* Force all developers to focus on the HEAD revisions of files in the trunk

 Google and Facebook are the most famous organizations that rest development on a single conpany-wide trunk, that fits the monorepo design.

 ## Third party dependencies

+With the monorepo model, there is a strong desire to have third-party binaries in source-control too.
+You might think that it would be unmanagable for reasons of size.
+In terms of history, Perforce and Subversion don't mind a terrbyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
+You could still feel that the HEAD revision of tousands of fine grained dependencies is too much for a workstation, but that can be managed if gia 'sparse checkout' techniques (see below).

-If could be that Python/Java/C++ SDKs are installed the regular way and not acquired from the source-control repo/branch.
+Note:  Python, Java, C++ and other SDKs are installed the regular way on the developer workstatio, and not acquired from the source-control repo/branch.

-There is always strong desire to push third-party binaries into the company-wide trunk too (hello Git-LFS).

 ## In-house dependencies